tobyhodges/probable-enigma/episodes/01-introduction.md

 are considered a burden rather than a useful activity.
 Part of the problem is our bad timing and lack of planning.

-We will demonstrate you:
+We will demonstrate to you:
 - why you should know about Open Sciece, FAIR and good data mangment practices
-- how addoption of those pracices benefits yourself and your group/organization by:
+- how adoption of those practices benefits yourself and your group/organization by:
 -- improving productivity
--- seeding up inductions
+-- speeding up inductions
--- helping with your managerial responsibilties
+-- helping with your managerial responsibilities

 ## Evolution of research and Open Science